brianbruggeman/refresh/README.md

 - [ ] add support for controlling which repos are refreshed
 - [ ] add support for refreshing within a repo
 - [ ] add support for optionally updating main even when the repo is dirty
+- [ ] add an install script for latest release for arch and platform
+- [ ] add a way for refresh to auto-update itself